BeameryEdge/pigging/README.md

 ### Requirements

-The repository also includes the `requirements.txt` file that includes the Python dependencies for the the pigging package.
+The repository also includes the `requirements.txt` file that includes the Python dependencies for the pigging package.

 ## Usage